 MLB to keep monitoring netting issue after child is hit

-HOUSTON (AP) — Major League Baseball says it will keep examining its policy on protective netting at stadiums a day after a young fan was struck by a foul ball and hospitalized.
+HOUSTON (AP) — Major League Baseball said Thursday it will keep examining its policy on protective netting at stadiums a day after a young fan was struck by a foul ball and hospitalized.

-The girl was hit during Wednesday night's game between the Chicago Cubs and Houston Astros, an incident MLB on Thursday called "extremely upsetting."
+The girl was hit during Wednesday night's game between the Chicago Cubs and Houston Astros, an incident MLB called "extremely upsetting."

-MLB said in a statement that it sends its "best wishes to the child and family involved."
-It noted that clubs have "significantly expanded netting and their inventory of protected seats in recent years," and "will continue our efforts on this important issue."
+MLB said in a statement it sends its "best wishes to the child and family involved."
+It noted that clubs have "significantly expanded netting and their inventory of protected seats in recent years," and the league will continue its "efforts on this important issue."

 Cubs outfielder Albert Almora Jr. hit a line drive in the fourth inning into the field-level stands down the third base line, where it hit the girl.

-After the game, the Astros issued a statement saying the fan was taken to a hospital, but did not disclose details on her condition.
-The team said Thursday the family has asked for privacy so they will not provide any more updates.
+After the game, the Astros said the fan was taken to a hospital, but did not disclose details on her condition.
+The team said Thursday the family has asked for privacy and will not provide updates.

+Like all major league stadiums, Minute Maid Park has netting to protect fans near the field from foul balls.
+On the third base side in Houston, it extends to the end of the visiting team's dugout.
+The girl was sitting in what looked to be the third or fourth row about 10 feet past where the netting ends.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports